Liu Tingting (gymnast): 2017: Asian All-Around Champion

 Liu's delayed senior international debut finally came at the 2017 Melbourne World Cup in February, where she competed alongside Olympian Wang Yan and Luo Huan.
-Liu qualified first on balance beam, second on floor exercise, and third on uneven bars.
-She went on to place first on uneven bars ahead of Huan and Rianna Mizzen of Australia, first on balance beam ahead of reigning Olympic Champion Sanne Wevers of the Netherlands and Emily Little, and third on floor exercise behind Australians Little and Georgia Godwin.
+Liu qualified first in balance beam, second in floor exercise, and third in uneven bars.
+She went on to place first in uneven bars ahead of Huan and Rianna Mizzen of Australia, first in balance beam ahead of reigning Olympic Champion Sanne Wevers of the Netherlands and Emily Little, and third in floor exercise behind Australians Little and Georgia Godwin.

 In March, Liu competed again on the World Cup circuit alongside Wang Yan and Luo Huan, this time at the event in Doha.
-In qualifications, Liu once again advanced to three event finals by placing second on uneven bars, first on balance beam, and first on floor exercise.
-In event finals, she fell on uneven bars to place fourth behind Luo, Zsófia Kovács of Hungary, and Georgia-Rose Brown of Australia.
-She rebounded to win the gold medal on both balance beam, ahead of 2004 Olympic Champion Catalina Ponor and Luo, and floor, ahead of Emily Little and Croatian Ana Đerek.
+In qualifications, Liu once again advanced to three event finals by placing second in uneven bars, first in balance beam, and first in floor exercise.
+In event finals, she fell in the uneven bars to place fourth behind Luo, Zsófia Kovács of Hungary, and Georgia-Rose Brown of Australia.
+She rebounded to win the gold medal in both balance beam, ahead of 2004 Olympic Champion Catalina Ponor and Luo, and floor, ahead of Emily Little and Croatian Ana Đerek.

 In May, Liu competed the all-around for the first time in over a year at her fifth consecutive Chinese National Championships.
 She qualified in third place to the all around final, competing a full-twisting Yurchenko vault as opposed to the double-twisting Yurchenko she competed in 2016, and qualified to the floor exercise final in first place.
 In the team final, Liu's Guangdong provincial team won gold by a large margin ahead of Beijing, marking Liu's first gold medal at the senior national championships.
 She was one of the favorites to win the all-around title along with top qualifiers Luo Huan and provincial teammate Chen Yile, but pulled out of the all-around final after a minor injury.
 She returned for the floor exercise final and won the silver medal behind Olympian Shang Chunsong.